ahmadawais/WPGulp/ReadMe.md

 ```

 ### → STEP #2: Editing the Project Variables
-Configure the project variables E.g. paths, translation data, etc in `gulpfile.js`.
-Project variables can be found between the following two comments
+Configure the project variables E.g. paths, translation data, etc. in `gulpfile.js`.
+Project variables can be found in the following two comments
 ```JS
 // START Editing Project Variables.
 {PROJECT VARIABLES}